Queens Alimony Maintenance Lawyers

 The biggest question about alimony is how it’s calculated and determined if a spouse is ordered to pay his or her ex.
 If a couple has only been married a few years and earn around the same amount of money working in their jobs, there is very little chance anyone will be ordered to pay any alimony.
 If there is a long marriage and a big discrepancy in income, however, there is an alimony order issued.

-Judges typically considered numerous factors when making the decision to calculate a fair alimony payment, but the most common factor is the current lifestyle both parties lead.
+As mentioned before, judges typically considered numerous factors when making the decision to calculate a fair alimony payment, but the most common factor is the current lifestyle both parties lead.
 A judge looks at what both spouses could earn and do earn in a reasonable capacity, how much it costs to live, and how well both can go on living a life similar to the one they currently live.
 The amount of alimony payment is then set based on that.
 No two people are ordered to pay the same amount for the same time, and there are provisions.

 How Long is Alimony Paid?